annettemala/tweetinginequality/README.md

 3) Put all files in this repository in the same folder on your computer.

 4) Use scripts in the following order to go through the analysis steps.
-Please note required user input.

 collect_tweets_archive
 - The script collects tweets from 365 days starting at the date specified by the user.
 Default is January, 1st, 2021.